-Zolgensma (onasemnogene abeparvovec-xioi), previously known as AVXS-101, is a gene therapy initially developed by AveXis, now part of Novartis, which is further developing and marketing the treatment.
-It targets the underlying genetic cause of spinal muscular atrophy (SMA).
+Zolgensma (onasemnogene abeparvovec-xioi), previously known as AVXS-101, is a gene therapy originally developed by AveXis, now known as Novartis Gene Therapies after being acquired by Novartis, which is further developing and marketing the treatment.

-Zolgensma was approved by the U.S. Food and Drug Administration (FDA) in 2019 to treat all types of SMA in newborns and toddlers up to age 2 through a single intravenous (IV) administration.
-This approval makes Zolgensma the second disease-modifying treatment for SMA, and its first gene therapy.
+It was approved by the U.S. Food and Drug Administration (FDA) in May 2019 to treat newborns and toddlers up to age 2 with all types of spinal muscular atrophy (SMA) — making it the second disease-modifying treatment for the disease, and its first gene therapy.

 How does Zolgensma work?

-The SMN1 transgene in Zolgensma consists of double-stranded DNA, meaning that it takes the same form as natural genes and can be activated more quickly, to be a faster and more efficient therapy.
-Zolgensma also includes the genetic instructions to activate the transgene, so that SMN protein production is continuous and sustainable.
+The delivered gene consists of double-stranded DNA, meaning that it takes the same form as natural genes and can be activated more quickly to be a faster and more efficient therapy.
+Zolgensma also includes genetic instructions to activate the gene, so that SMN production is continuous and sustainable.